Grace Frick: Personal life

 She met Marguerite Yourcenar in the February of 1937 at the Wagram Hotel, Paris.
-They fell madly in love with one another and in 1939 Grace invited Marguerite to come live with her in the United States which also allowed her to escape the imminent war happening in Europe.
+They fell madly in love with one another and, in 1939, Grace invited Marguerite to come live with her in the United States, allowing the latter to escape the imminent war in Europe.

-Grace Frick and Yourcenar lived together for forty years until Frick died of cancer on November 18, 1979.

 Together they bought a house, "Petite Plaisance", in 1950 in Northeast Harbor, Maine, on Mount Desert Island.
-The two companions spoke French at home, loved horseback riding and lived a quiet life.
+The two spoke French at home, loved horseback riding and lived a quiet life.

+Frick and Yourcenar lived together for forty years until Frick died of cancer on November 18, 1979 at "Petite Plaisance".

 They are both buried at Brookside Cemetery, Mount Desert, Maine.
 Alongside them is a memorial plaque for Jerry Wilson, the last companion of Yourcenar, who died of AIDS in 1986.